jasongrimes/fretboardfoundation/_chapters/999-back/030-author.md

 abstract: Jason Grimes is some guy who plays guitar.
 ---

+# Jason Grimes, 2022

-I’ve been playing guitar off and on for over 30 years.
+I have been playing guitar off and on for more than 30 years.
 I’m self-taught and I like to do things my own way.
 I enjoy improvising, studying, and analyzing things from multiple perspectives.